-Who needs it and why do they need it?
+Who needs healthcare and why do they ever need it?

-People need healthcare at all stages of their lives.
+People at all stages of their lives need to have extra care.
 Getting born, giving birth, sickness, operations, end-of-life.
-Any time a person has an illness or circumstance where they’re unable to care for themselves, they need healthcare.
+Any time a person has an illness or circumstance where they’re unable to care for themselves, they need someone to care for them.

-My reason for choosing healthcare comes from having received and given much healthcare throughout my life.
 My parents loved and cared for their only child through her health struggles.
-My MS (Multiple Sclerosis) diagnosis at seventeen happened way too early for any of us to fathom.
+My MS (Multiple Sclerosis) diagnosis at seventeen happened way too early for any of us to fathom, understand, or know.

 That’s not unusual.
 That’s what parents do.
 Parents care for their children.They have worldwide for centuries.
 Halfway through my seventeen year, my dear parents got shocking news.

 He hesitated for a few seconds.
-Then in his kind doctor voice said,
+Then in his gentle doctor voice said,

 “You have Multiple Sclerosis.“

 Dr. Thomas Dugan, Nueropsychologist, told us that sweltering mid-July day in Johnstown, Pennsylvania.
-He looked at me as he spoke.
+He looked at me with compassion as he spoke.

 The keystone state of Pennsylvania has two seasons, some say in jest; Winter and the Fourth of July.
 Summer heat sometimes lingers for a few days or weeks.
+Some summer temps never get very warm at all.
 That day turned out hotter for us than temperature.

-However, what we heard wasn’t a joke.
+What we heard wasn’t a joke, either.
 Doctor Dugan looked serious.
 His face registered concern.
 None of us had ever heard of Multiple Sclerosis.
 When Mother started crying while dad looked stoic, my thoughts wandered.

 Not too much though.
 Recent high school graduate emotions lingered making me a happy camper.
 Thoughts of college in a month raced through my mind.